Khazarkar

 NativeBal-Kriav

-In 255 LE, three centuries after his artifact was stolen, Danzar-Khâl tracked down the thief and his mortal creations.
-As punishment, Set's environmental changes at Otriring were changed, making the area uninhabitable.
-Fortunately for the Khazarkars, Danzar-Khâl, Athena, and Ares voted that they remain on the world Bal-Kriav.
-This decision was against the reports from the Sphere Oversight Division who's models showed the Khazarkar's temperament as one to cause problems in the future.
+From the perspective of the Higher Powers, letting lose 20,000 Khazarkars was a much debated issue.
+At the Hall of Edicts, Danzar-Khâl, Athena, and Ares voted that they be allowed to remain on the world Bal-Kriav.
+It was counter to the recommendation of the Sphere Oversight Division, who's models showed the Khazarkar's temperament as one to cause problems in the future.

 Like the governments of the past, the Minâth are responsible for appointing positions.
 There are no voting rights for the Terrant and the Corralum.
 The Minâth write the laws and define the social customs.
 The others follow, or take the crack of the whip.